scriperdj/scriperdj.github.io/content/posts/2025-11-26-everyone-is-a-manager-now-the-art-of-delegating-to-ai-agents.md

 category: "Technology"
 ---

-Last week when I watched [Google's Antigravity promo video](https://youtu.be/SVCBA-pBgt0?si=e_EiskKEybW2Qgf2), I was struck by the statement, "Everyone is a manager." made me realize how true the statement was in current era of Agents.
+Last week when I watched [Google's Antigravity promo video](https://youtu.be/SVCBA-pBgt0?si=e_EiskKEybW2Qgf2), I was struck by the statement, "Everyone is a manager."
+It made me realize how true the statement was in the current era of Agents.
 Any new role requires new skillsets and mindset.
-Agents are becomming more and more capable everyday but are we ready to accept the fact that we are all managers now and know how to delegate tasks to them?
+Agents are becoming more and more capable everyday but are we ready to accept the fact that we are all managers now and know how to delegate tasks to them?

 In this article, I want to share my experience transitioning from a people manager to an AI agents manager, and how to avoid the trap of becoming a micro-manager who hand-holds agents through every single task.